Software-Engineering-Group-UP/RSE-UP/_sources/chapters/comp_narative.md

 - Jupyter Notebooks: A popular tool for computational storytelling

 Jupyter Notebooks have become a go-to platform for creating computational narratives.
-These interactive notebooks allow you to combine text, code, and data visualizations seamlessly, making it easy to craft your story and share it with others. **TODO** add link to Jupyter Notebooks here
+These interactive notebooks allow you to combine text, code, and data visualizations seamlessly, making it easy to craft your story and share it with others.
+More on Jupyter Notebooks can be found [here](https://software-engineering-group-up.github.io/RSE-UP/chapters/introduction/jupyter.html).

 ## Real-world applications